MichelleKavetza/kenya-oil-pipeline-model/README.md

 **Evaluation Metrics**

-Given the class imbalance in pipeline risk data, we prioritize the weighted F1-score as the primary evaluation metric.
+-Given the class imbalance in pipeline risk data, we prioritize the weighted F1-score as the primary evaluation metric.
 This metric accounts for the differing class distributions by computing a weighted average of F1-scores for each risk category, ensuring that the model performs well across all classes, especially the critical high-risk segments.

 Additionally, we focus on precision and recall for the high-risk class: